Last Updated on September 24, 2022

 - Other berries (strawberries, blueberries, raspberries, etc.)

-Though they look like a fruit, the current research and considerations for elderberry make it more similar to herbal products when it comes to pregnancy safety.
+Though they look like a fruit, the current research and considerations for elderberry make it more similar to herbal products when it comes to safety in pregnancy.

 Even though elderberry is best reserved for after pregnancy, hopefully, this article has provided you with other verified pregnancy-safe options to keep yourself (and your developing baby) feeling well throughout your pregnancy.